 Should I put clothes on my dog in winter?

-Both Whippets and Greyhounds (including Italian Greyhounds) have very little body fat meaning they’re more susceptible to weather extremes.
+Both Whippets and Greyhounds (including Italian Greyhounds) have very little body fat, meaning they’re more susceptible to extreme weather conditions.
 A Greyhound’s body needs to work harder to stay warm during the colder months and exposure to colder temperatures can aggravate injuries, chills and respiratory and sinus problems.
 In short, keeping your dog warm when they leave the house is a very good idea.

 What sort of clothes should my dog wear?

 A good, insulated winter coat is great for the colder months.
 The extra layer of warmth is important to prevent hypothermia, and Greyhounds and Whippets should wear jackets for colder walks.
-Warm blankets and heated bedding can be a great choice too, especially for older dogs or those with existing health problems.
+Warm blankets and heated bedding can also be a great choice, especially for older dogs or those with existing health problems.

 Try to give your sighthound plenty of choices of where to sleep.
-If they are always diving under the blankets, or trying to snuggle close to you, there's a chance they are feeling a bit chilly!
+If they are always diving under the blankets or trying to snuggle close to you, there's a chance they are feeling chilly!

 What to do if your dog is still shaking

-If your dog doesn’t appear to be anxious and isn’t cold then it might be a good idea to pay your local vet a visit.
+If your dog doesn’t appear anxious or cold, it might be a good idea to visit your local vet.
 A vet should be able to tell fairly easily if this is normal Greyhound behaviour or if there’s an underlying health issue.

 What’s wrong if my dog is shivering?

-Hopefully, knowing a little more about shaking in Greyhounds and Whippets has put your mind at ease but if you have any further concerns or if this behaviour comes on suddenly or is accompanied by other symptoms such as vomiting or abnormal breathing then do get to the vets straight away.
-It’s important to always get any health problems checked as soon as you can, so do your very best for these lovely dogs.
+Hopefully, knowing a little more about shaking in Greyhounds and Whippets has put your mind at ease.
+However, if you have any further concerns or if this behaviour comes on suddenly or is accompanied by other symptoms such as vomiting or abnormal breathing, do get to the vet straight away.
+It’s important always to get any health problems checked as soon as you can, so do your very best for these lovely dogs.